Preventing Tooth Decay in Children

 "Then, follow through with dental checkups as suggested by your dentist.
 The dentist should do a risk assessment for both tooth decay and gum disease based on personal and family history."

-*News Release by United Concordia Dental: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (United Concordia Dental).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.